 A hearing test can catch this impaired hearing, and the child can be sent for speech therapy.
 According to audiologists, children treated for hearing loss in time will never have difficulties in speech, language skills, reading and writing.

-Hearing test for infants includes the Otoacoustic Emission Test (OAE) and the Automated Auditory Brainstem Response Test (AABR).
+As informed earlier, hearing test for infants includes the Otoacoustic Emission Test (OAE) and the Automated Auditory Brainstem Response Test (AABR).
 The type of test that is performed largely depends on the hospital.
 Some hospitals perform both tests, which is more thorough but could be more expensive.
-Others first screen for OAE and only if the newborn fails this test do they perform an AABR test.
+Others first screen for OAE, and only if the newborn fails this test do they perform an AABR test.

 When Is Newborn Hearing Screening Test Performed?

-The screening test can be performed at the earliest and is usually carried out at the hospital before the baby gets discharged.
+The screening test can be performed at the earliest.
+It is usually carried out at the hospital before the baby gets discharged.
 Experts recommend that the test is conducted when the infant is about a month old as they can clearly differentiate between sounds at this stage in life.
 However, there is no harm in extending the test until the infant is three months old.

-As discussed, AABR and OAE are the two tests that are carried out on the baby:
+Here’s how the two tests are carried out on the baby: